omkia/coursera/README.md

 Dowload all videos and content in an organized way from coursera
 ## Download and Install Coursera-dl

+This article is just a memo for me that remind me of how to download Coursera contents, such as videos and scripts, to my own computer using coursera-dl.
+Setup coursera-dl.

 Recommended installation method for all Operating Systems

+cousera-dl is a python tool. (https://github.com/coursera-dl/coursera-dl)

+Python environment is required, but even windows is OK for using this tool.

 From a command line (preferably, from a virtual environment), simply issue the command: